Setting up a VM as your remote workstation

 VSCode will ask where to save the settings you just configured.
 Choose the first option in the list (which might be different than the below screenshot, that’s fine):

-In the dialog box that opens, navigate to and select the folder you downloaded that PEM file into (likely your Downloads folder).
-You may be asked if you trust the authors of the files in this folder.
-Check the box Trust the authors of all files in the parent folder
+You may be asked if you trust the authors of the files in this folder (if not, ignore this).
+Check the box Trust the authors of all files in the parent folder, and then click the Yes button :

 You should now be able to see the PEM file by opening the browser pane on the left (1).
 Right-click that file (2) and select Copy Path (3):